This is a beautiful vision of what 'seemingly small' environmental and sustainable actions can do. Bringing light can change lives.

 November 21, 2011, the Delaware River Basin Commission made up of four governors from New York, New Jersey, Delaware and Pennsylvania and a federal agent will meet in West Trenton to vote on whether or not to allow fracking in the Delaware River Basin, the drinking water source for over 15 million people in the region.
 This will immediately impact the drinking water of 1.5million people in Philadelphia.
 Be present on November 21!
 9:15 AM — 12:00 PM, New Jersey War Memorial, 1 Memorial Drive Trenton, N.J.

 We need you there at 9:15 am to protest fracking.
-There are buses and ride shares planned as explained in the following link: If you want to go, sign up here
+There are buses and ride shares planned as explained in the following link: If you want to go, sign up here.

 If you can't go to this action-- call, write letters, or sign the anti-fracking petition at this link (phone numbers and contact information are at this link as well).
 Also, especially important for New York Residents, write a hand-written letter to Governor Cuomo at this link.
 New York is in the brink of starting major fracking upstate, and this will pollute our water, air, and destroy beautiful upstate areas forever.
 It will impact the water safety of NYC city and more.
 Tell Cuomo you are opposed!
 Hand-written letters are proven to make a much stronger impact on your politicians.
 They view a hand-written letter as real vote.
 Get others to write a letter, too!